Frequently asked questions for our treatments

 What happens if something goes wrong?

 Risks of the laser treatments are minimal, but not zero.
 The laser surgeon has not yet experienced complications that have not been manageable.
 Likewise, risks of modern and competent lens surgery are also low.
-We follow all the very few special and complicated cases very closely to ensure an optimal end result.
-To minimize risks, it is important that you carefully follow our instructions in connection with the treatment.
+We follow the very few special and complicated cases very closely to ensure an optimal end result.
+To minimize risks, it is important that you follow our instructions carefully in connection with the treatment.

 What is the healing time?